-Motor vehicle accidents typically happen very fast, without much time to process how they happened.
-However, the consequences can be devastating.
-Often, they are chaotic.
+Motor vehicle accidents can happen very fast, without much time to process how they happened.
+But the consequences can be devastating and chaotic.

-Continue reading for more information about the steps motorists and others involved in car accidents should take to best recover from injuries and successfully deal with the process.
+Continue reading for more information about the steps that motorists involved in car accidents should take to best recover from injuries.
+There are also steps to successfully deal with the auto insurance claims process.

 First Steps Immediately Following a Car Accident

-Traffic accidents usually happen so fast that it can be difficult to determine how the accident happened and who was at fault.
-It helps to have a general outline of first steps you should take.
-Of greatest importance is to ensure the safety of everyone involved.
+Traffic accidents usually happen so quickly that it can be difficult to determine how the accident happened and who was at fault.
+It helps to have a general outline of the first steps you should take.

 The first steps following a car accident include:

-- Check the drivers and passengers to make sure they are safe.
+- Checking the drivers and passengers to make sure they are safe.
 Get medical attention for those who need it.
-Be careful not to move anyone with neck or back pain, as doing so could result in even worse injuries for those affected by such pain.
+Be careful not to move anyone with neck or back pain, as doing so could result in even worse injuries.

-- Exchange information with the other motorist(s) involved, passengers, and any witnesses.
+- Exchanging information with the other motorist(s) involved, passengers, and any witnesses.
 You'll want to get names, addresses, phone numbers, driver's license numbers, license plate numbers, and basic insurance information.

-- Contact your insurance company, keeping in mind that they may deny your claim if you fail to tell the truth.
+- Contacting your insurance company promptly, keeping in mind that the insurance adjuster may deny your injury claim if you fail to tell the truth or delay.

-- Track your medical treatment if you have sustained injuries.
-This will allow you to accurately estimate your costs and level of pain and suffering.
+- Tracking your medical treatment if you have sustained any personal injuries.
+This will allow you to accurately estimate your medical bills and level of pain and suffering.